 Jasso has written extensively on basic sociobehavioral theory, inequality, distributive justice, status, international migration, probability distributions, mathematical methods for theoretical analysis, and factorial survey methods for empirical analysis.
 Her contributions include a mathematical formula for fairness assessment, a formula showing how overall injustice can be decomposed into injustice due to poverty and injustice due to inequality, and two new families of probability distributions.
 She has published widely in scholarly journals, including two articles which won awards from the Population Section of the American Sociological Association and the Law and Society Association.
 She is a Principal Investigator of the New Immigrant Survey, the first national longitudinal survey of immigrants in the United States.

 Jasso is an elected member/fellow of the Johns Hopkins Society of Scholars, the Sociological Research Association, the NYU Society of Fellows, and the American Association for the Advancement of Science.
 She was a Fellow at the Center for Advanced Study in the Behavioral Sciences (1999-2000) and is a Research Associate at the Hobby School of Public Affairs at the University of Houston, an External Research Fellow at CReAM at University College London, a Fellow at the Stanford Center on Poverty and Inequality, and a Fellow at DIW Berlin.
-She won the 2015 Paul F. Lazarsfeld Award, given by the American Sociological Association for a career of outstanding contributions to sociological methodology.
+She won the 2015 Paul F. Lazarsfeld Award, given by the Methodology Section of the American Sociological Association for a career of outstanding contributions to sociological methodology.
+And in 2022 she won the James S. Coleman Award, given by the Mathematical Sociology Section of the American Sociological Association for a career of distinguished contributions to mathematical sociology.